 If you click on the person on the list, you can see how you might be related to, and you can see exactly how the software is calculating your relationship.
 When I clicked on the ancestor’s name in this case, I could see the name of a daughter that was listed for him, Catoneras.

-I knew that I was descended from Jan Cornelissen Van Texel, but I had not built my tree back further than his place in the tree.
-When I did research about this potential connection to the Montaukett people, my conclusion was that Jan’s mother was likely Native American, but no evidence exists that she was Wyandanch’s daughter.
+I knew that I was descended from Jan Cornelissen Van Texel’s daughter, Grietje, but I had not built my tree back further than her place in the tree.
+When I did research about this potential connection to the Montaukett people, my conclusion was that Jan’s mother (and Grietje’s grandmother) was likely Native American, but no evidence exists that she was Wyandanch’s daughter and lots of circumstantial evidence exists that she was not his daughter.

 It is unlikely that I am descended from Sachem Wyandanch.
-However, the tool did reveal the first name of Jan’s mother and my research helped me learn who she may have really been, which of course was new information to me.
+However, the tool did reveal the first name of Grietje’s father and grandmother, and my research helped me learn who Catoneras really was, which of course was new information to me.

 When it comes to adding new people to my Ancestry family tree, I always am sure to see whether I can find genealogy records to include in order to verify that I am actually descended from or related to that person.